-Levi has arthrogryposis affecting his jaw (giving him a 1cm opening), both his shoulders, both wrists, all fingers, both hips, both knees, all toes, ankles(bilateral talipes).
+We have had lots of opinions and up to now they have found: Levi has arthrogryposis affecting his jaw (giving him a 1cm opening), both his shoulders, both wrists, all fingers, both hips, both knees, all toes and ankles(bilateral talipes).
 His spine has began to curve.

-Hypotonia everywhere, he's awaiting an appointment with a muscle specialist as they say he has no power (not caused by the arthrogryposis!)Levi cannot weight bare and we have been told his joints are not strong enough to do so.
+Hypotonia everywhere, he's awaiting an appointment with a muscle specialist as they say he has no power (not caused by the arthrogryposis).
+Levi cannot weight bear and we have been told his joints are not strong enough to do so.
 They think he has a neurological condition but it can take until they are between the ages of 2 and 3 for it to show on an MRI.
 Caudal regression is queried.
-He has a High narrow palate, unsafe swallow due to aspiration, no reflexes, unsafe suck-swallow-breathe coordination, narrow floppy airway, larynmalacia, thick mucus to his lungs and upper airway, excess secretions, low immune system, recurring chest infections (queried cystic fibrosis got to wait and see) sleep apnea, constipation, reflux (queried sandifer syndrome), absent seizures, long QT syndrome.
+He has a high narrow palate, unsafe swallow due to aspiration, no reflexes, narrow floppy airway, laryngomalacia, thick mucus to his lungs and upper airway, excess secretions, low immune system, recurring chest infections (queried cystic fibrosis got to wait and see), sleep apnea, constipation, reflux (queried Sandifer syndrome), absence seizures, long QT syndrome.

 So far a couple of variations have been found in Levi's DNA but they have never been seen together before.
 They don't know what the future holds or why Levi is like he is, Levi may never get an official diagnosis but he is a warrior and will continue to fight.